Kelly Gale Stuns In Neon Lime Green Bikini At The Beach

 “Gorgeous and of course I’m eating cake looking at this,” wrote another follower.

-And a week ago, Kelly posted another pic from the beach, that time posing on her knees in the shallow water.
+A week ago, Kelly posted another pic from the beach, that time posing on her knees in the shallow water.
 She rocked a tiny cheetah-print bikini that barely contained her chest as her underboob was left bare.
-She wore her hair slicked back behind her shoulders and parted her lips slightly in a coy manner.
-Her figure was glowing in the low light conditions as the sun was either setting or rising when the snap was taken.
+She wore her hair slicked back behind her shoulders, and she parted her lips slightly in a coy manner.
+Her figure was glowing in the low light conditions, as the sun was either setting or rising when the snap was taken.